 - Securing of clearance letter from MOHRE

-The company liquidator that was appointed by the board of directors is under oath in maximizing the realizations of sale of assets of a company under liquidation.
-A company liquidator can sell assets back onto directors regardless of whether or not creditors or partners are happy with the liquidator’s decision.
+The company liquidator that was appointed by the board of directors is under oath to maximize the realization of the sale of assets of a company under liquidation.
+In a company, the liquidator can sell assets back to directors regardless of whether or not creditors or partners are happy with the liquidator’s decision.

 DIFC Liquidators - Professional Help

 Closing a company in DIFC involves a process that’s both time-consuming and incredibly stressful.
-If you want to ensure that you’re complying with all statutory requirements, we suggest you talk to seasoned liquidators today like Farahat & Co.
-FAR is a regulated firm, listed with Dubai International Financial Centre (DIFC) as an approved financial auditor/liquidator.
-And listed as an expert witness with Dubai, Abu Dhabi, UAE Courts also, as a regulated liquidator.
+If you want to ensure that you’re complying with all statutory requirements, we suggest you talk to seasoned liquidators in DIFC today from Farahat &; Co. a regulated firm, listed with Dubai International Financial Centre (DIFC) as an approved financial auditor/liquidator and listed as an expert witness with Dubai, Abu Dhabi, UAE Courts and also as a regulated liquidator.